youngwt/100-days-of-code/r1-log.md

 ### R1D4

 Applied bootstrap know how to the planet site chrome extension.
 Looks better but needs some work.
 Surprised by how much the DOM has expanded because of bootstrap.
 Also it may be the cause of some performance issues on my machine!

+### R1D5

+Finished bootstrap styles on the web extension.
+Still have problems with CORS and chrome extensions with JIRA rest API